vdelia/vdelia.github.io/_posts/2015-07-05-ycombinator.md

 (fn [n] (+ n 1))) ; the argument
 {% endhighlight %}

-If executed, it will print `The name increment exists. (increment 1) is 2`
+When executed, it prints `The name increment exists. (increment 1) is 2`

-This is the primitive transformation used throughout this post.
+This is the primitive transformation I use everywhere in this post.

 ## Factorial